deansher/brade/design-docs/brade_coder/plan_brade_coder.md

   - Our new approach to prompt generation in `BradePrompts` will be to invoke a method that takes the current chat history as an argument and returns the prompt.
 (In early versions, we will ignore the chat history argument.)
   - We will name these prompt generations like `make_foo_prompt`.
   - For example, instead of just referencing `main_system` to get the main system prompt, we will now invoke the method `make_main_system_prompt`.
-- `BradeCoder` will construct its own internal `EditBlockCoder` and will reuse its code to the extent reasonably feasible by delegating to it.
 - `BradeCoder` will use a subordinate architect model.
 See [Subordinate Architect Model](#subordinate-architect-model) for details.

 ### Bootstrapping Process